ajay-menon-iitkgp/OET_Sys-MoDEL/DOCUMENTATION.md

     - Absolute difference - excitation force (4.1)
     - Absolute difference - radiation force (4.2)
     - Absolute difference - heave velocity (4.3)

+> [!TIP]
+> Developers and OET contributors can test code modifications by running the `Internal\TestDevelopment` model in the OET source rather than having to manually build and simulate multiple models. `TestDevelopment` builds sub-models with each excitation component and the rigid body.
+Errors and warnings can be identified and addressed by simulating this model.

 ## Tutorial